jullienl/jullienl.github.io/_posts/2024-04-25-Implementing webhooks with COM.md

 This integration translates to fewer hours lost to manual monitoring and more time reclaimed for innovation and strategy.
 It’s about letting technology take the wheel when it comes to routine, yet critical, tasks.

-Take for example a common webhook use case: If a server unexpectedly goes offline—whether due to manual intervention or an automated script—a webhook can react immediately by dispatching an email notification to the relevant personnel and concurrently logging an incident in a designated database.
+Take a common webhook use case: If a server unexpectedly goes offline—whether due to manual intervention or an automated script—a webhook can react immediately by dispatching an email notification to the relevant personnel and concurrently logging an incident in a designated database.
 This proactive approach ensures that teams are promptly alerted, allowing for swift action and minimizing potential downtime or disruptions.

 In a webhook scenario, there is typically a source application (i.e., Compute Ops Management) that sends event notifications to a webhook endpoint (the destination URL) which is set up to receive and process these events.